GSR: A Generalized Symbolic Regression Approach: Conclusion

 \section{Conclusion}

 We introduce GSR, a Generalized Symbolic Regression approach by modifying the formulation of the conventional SR optimization problem.
 In GSR, we identify mathematical relationships between the input features and some transformation of the target variable.
 That is, we infer the mapping from the feature space to a transformed target space, by searching for expressions of the form $g(y) = f(\mathbf{x})$ instead of $y = f(\mathbf{x})$.
 We confine our search space to a weighted sum of basis functions and use genetic programming with a matrix-based encoding scheme to extract their expressions.
-We perform several numerical experiments on well-known SR benchmark datasets and show that our GSR approach outperforms many state-of-the-art methods.
+We perform several numerical experiments on well-known SR benchmark datasets and show that our GSR approach is competitive with strong SR benchmark methods.
 We further highlight the strengths of GSR by introducing SymSet, a new SR benchmark set which is more challenging relative to the existing benchmarks.
-We believe that GSR's concept of fitting $g(y) = f(\mathbf{x})$ can be applied to \mbox{other SR methods and can boost their performance.}
+In principle, GSR's concept of fitting $g(y) = f(\mathbf{x})$ could be extended to existing SR methods and could boost their performance.